 Additionally the following key casts will occur:

-• Arrays and objectcan not be used as keys.
+- Arrays and objects can not be used as keys.
 Doing so will result in a warning: Illegal offset type.

 If multiple elements in the array declaration use the same key, only the last one will be used as all others are overwritten.